Multidimensional indefinite stochastic Riccati equations and zero-sum stochastic linear-quadratic differential games with non-Markovian regime switching: Solution to the LQ game -

 \begin{remark} The solution to our SRE \eqref{304} below is expected to satisfy $P(\cdot,i)\in \interval$ for all $i\in \mathcal{M}$.
 This means the SRE \eqref{304} is an indefinite BSDE.
 In order to solve it, we first establish some priori estimates on the coefficients.
+Suppose $P\in \interval$.
+Thanks to Assumption \ref{ass2}, for all $i\in \mathcal{M}$, we have